iacopy/cleanpython/README.md

 First installation from scratch (assume to be on the repository root):

-    $ just start  # install last versions of requirements and check everything is ok
+    $ just start  # install the last versions of requirements and check everything is ok

 If something fails, try: